 AI Screening Compliance: What the Law Requires in 2026

-AI resume screening tools face increasing regulatory scrutiny across the United States.
+Regulatory scrutiny of AI resume screening tools is accelerating across the United States.
 Several states have passed laws that directly affect how employers can use AI in hiring decisions.
-Compliance isn't an afterthought anymore - it's a buying criterion.
+Compliance isn’t an afterthought anymore - it’s a buying criterion.

-California (effective October 1, 2025): The California Civil Rights Council's regulations require employers using automated decision systems in hiring to retain records for four years, enable human oversight of AI decisions, and conduct proactive bias testing.
-If your AI screening tool can't produce audit trails and bias reports, you may be out of compliance in the largest U.S. labor market.
+California (effective October 1, 2025): Under the California Civil Rights Council’s regulations, employers using automated decision systems in hiring must retain records for four years, enable human oversight of AI decisions, and conduct proactive bias testing.
+Without audit trails and bias reports, your AI screening tool puts you out of compliance in the largest U.S. labor market.

 Illinois (effective January 1, 2026): HB 3773 requires employers to disclose to applicants whenever AI influences employment decisions.
 This means any AI resume screening must be accompanied by candidate notification, and employers must provide information about how the AI evaluates applicants.